-Small numbers continue to challenge our ability to build and sustain representation of individual URM student groups (FTIC and FCS AA transfer), but the college has made progress regarding total URM representation and will continue to work toward early identification of URM prospective students through search and provide them with additional layers of recruitment activity.

-As detailed in the NCF Plan for Growth, New College of Florida is investing significant resources into improving retention, persistence, and four-year graduation rates for all students, including underserved populations and protected classes.
+- From Fall 2013 to Fall 2018, FTIC representation increased 5% for Hispanic students and decreased 7% for White students.
+Representation from all other categories changed less than 2% from 2013 to 2018. - Small numbers continue to challenge our ability to build and sustain representation of individual URM student groups (FTIC and FCS AA transfer), but the college has made progress regarding total URM representation and will continue to work toward early identification of URM prospective students through search and provide them with additional layers of recruitment activity - As detailed in NCF's 2018-28 Strategic Plan, New College of Florida is investing significant resources into improving retention, persistence, and four-year graduation rates for all students, including underserved populations and protected classes